shivachinnam/documentation/content/en/agent/vector_aggregation.md

 See the official [Vector documentation][13] for all available configuration parameters and transforms that can be applied to logs while they are processed by Vector.

-Here is a configuration example that adds a tag to every log and metric using the Vector Remap Language:
+Here is a sample configuration example that adds a tag to every log and every metric along with traces filtering using the Vector Remap Language:

 ```yaml
 sources: